 Dr. Leah Hallow has been working in the mental health field since 2001.
-She is specialized in dialectical behavior therapy (DBT), trauma-informed care, sexual and gender identity issues, LGBTQ+ mental health needs, and neuropsychological assessments and is currently the co-chair of JCCA's LGBTQIA+ Committee.
-Dr. Hallow completed her doctoral degree at University of Indianapolis in 2013 and had the unique experience of completing her internship at two sites: The Center for Pediatric Neuropsychology in Germantown, Tennessee and Devereux Foundation Advanced Behavioral Health in Rutland, Massachusetts, where she co-founded a Gay-Straight Alliance with teachers at the Devereux School.
+She is specialized in dialectical behavior therapy (DBT), trauma-informed care, sexual and gender identity issues, LGBTQIA+ mental health needs, and neuropsychological assessments.
+Dr. Hallow is also trained in TF-CBT and EMDR therapies.
+She completed her doctoral degree at University of Indianapolis in 2013 and had the unique experience of completing her internship at two sites: The Center for Pediatric Neuropsychology in Germantown, Tennessee and Devereux Foundation Advanced Behavioral Health in Rutland, Massachusetts.
 She completed her post-doctoral training at the Astor Home for Children in Rhinebeck, NY and then went on to become the Director of Clinical Training at Upstate Physician Services in Troy, NY.
-Dr. Hallow enjoys reading whenever possible and traveling whenever she can.
-She is passionate about working with children and adolescents and in learning and teaching about diversity both in her role as supervising psychologist in the Edenwald program at JCCA and in the community.
+In addition to her role as a supervising psychologist, Dr. Hallow is also the chair of the JCCA Pride committee.
+She enjoys reading whenever possible and traveling whenever she can.